-If you fly Delta a minimum of twice a year then the American Express Gold Delta SkyMiles Credit Card will be worth it for you because of its Free Checked Bag feature, so let’s say a family of four travels then the savings will be $200 round trip, even if you are the only one traveling, the savings will still out-win the annual fee.
+If you fly Delta a minimum of twice a year then the American Express Gold Delta SkyMiles Credit Card (no longer available, blue card instead link) will be worth it for you because of its Free Checked Bag feature, so let’s say a family of four travels then the savings will be $200 round trip, even if you are the only one traveling, the savings will still out-win the annual fee.
 You also get the Zone One Priority Boarding and up to 8 others flying with you on the same itinerary.

 What Can You Do With Miles

 Delta runs a lot of promotions with redeeming miles for flights and flying roundtrip for as little as 20,000 miles is possible (plus taxes and fees).

 You can also use miles for upgrades like upgrading from economy to comfort, first class, delta one, business class)